Heresta/OCR17plus/Model/Segment/README.md

 ## Results
 This model has 99% accuracy, according to training Kraken.

-It was tested on a virgin document, and it gave good results, except concerning Rubric lines or DropCapitalLine, which are rare in training dataset.
+It was tested on an untouched document, and it gave good results, except concerning Rubric lines or DropCapitalLine, which are rare in training dataset.